 FusionCharts also lets you insert charts for a JSON and XML URL by allowing you to save the data in a .xml or .json file and pass the URL of the file as value to the dataSource attribute.

 We’ll be creating the same 2D chart of countries with the most oil reserves that we built above using a database.
-Except this time, we’ll use JSON and XML URL.
+This time, however, we’ll use JSON and XML URL.

 We’ll be using the following dataset: